pmlandwehr/tick-my-feedstocks/README.md

     * Submit a pull request for *f* to the origin on conda-forge.

-Recipes submitted using this bot **SHOULD BE DOUBLE-CHECKED**.
+Recipes versioned in this manner **SHOULD BE DOUBLE-CHECKED**.
 Because we do limited testing of conda-forge packages, it's quite possible that after a version requirement has been changed upstream the CIs won't throw an error.
 So, before merging any bot-submitted pulls, please make sure that all of the requirements are still correct.